rescript-association/genType/README.md

 # Project status.
 See [Changes.md](Changes.md) for a complete list of features, fixes, and changes for each release.

+> **Breaking Change:** From version 1.0.0, the extension of generated files is `.gen.tsx` (and `.gen.js`) instead of `.tsx` (and `.re.js`).
+You might need to adjust the argument of `@bs.module` when importing values and components to reflect this.
+Alternatively, to keep the old and now deprecated extensions, the extension of generated files is configurable by specifying `"generatedFileExtension"` in the `"gentypeconfig"` section of `bsconfig.json`.
+(The extension used in versions 0.XX.0 was `""` for TypeScript and `".re"` for Flow/Untyped).

 > **Disclaimer:** While most of the feature set is complete, the project is still growing and changing based on feedback.
 It is possible that the workflow will change in future.

 # Requirements